-Social media has a reputation for being one thing, when in reality it’s something entirely different.
-So what is social media, really?
+Social media has a reputation for being one thing, when in reality it's something entirely different.
+So what is social media for business, really?

 Click below to listen to the podcast, or keep scrolling for the highlights.

 People typically think of social media as this small group of heavily-used sites like Facebook, Twitter, Instagram, and LinkedIn.
 Those are certainly part of it, but social media isn't just a bunch of websites.

 Social media is basically the state of the internet.
 Everything is social these days.

 Social media isn't just a few websites.
 It's the current state of the internet.

 Just because you're doing it, doesn't mean you're doing it well.

 Creators have done really well to make their social media platforms super easy to use.
 But people mistake a platform's ease of use for their own skill.

 Just because you post a picture and get twenty likes, doesn't mean you're using social media well.
 It's like eating.
 Everyone eats, but not everyone eats well.
 Engagement only matters so much as you get conversions.

 Social media is like eating.
 Everyone eats, but not everyone eats well.